MobilePayDev/MobilePay-Online/README.md

 #### Manually engaging the App from the parent page

 In case of mobile devices, the app is not guaranteed to engage when the website is nested inside an IFrame.
-This is not possible in IOS, and on Android, the use may have permanently disabled such navigation.
+This is not possible in iOS, and on Android, the use may have permanently disabled such navigation.
 To preserve the expected behavior it's recommended to implement a redirect in the parent, calling the custom url: `mobilepayonline://online?paymentid={payment-id}` on mobile should redirect to the app on all mobile devices.